MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 ```

 ### -RemoveExchangeLocation
 The RemoveExchangeLocation parameter specifies the mailboxes to remove from the list of included mailboxes when you aren't using the value All for the ExchangeLocation parameter.
-Valid values are:
+Valid values are mailboxes.

-- A mailbox
-- A distribution group or mail-enabled security group

-To specify a mailbox or distribution group, you can use any value that uniquely identifies it.
+To specify a mailbox, you can use any value that uniquely identifies it.
 For example:

 - Name
 - Distinguished name (DN)